 - If you don’t have chicken stock, use vegetable stock instead

-Can I Freeze Chicken Scallopini?
+How Can I Freeze Chicken Scallopini?

 Can I Make This Dish with Other Proteins?

 Yes, you can use other proteins for scallopini.
 Thinly sliced pork or beef would work just as well.
 Make sure to adjust the cooking time according to the thickness of the meat.
+The initial inspo and origin of this dish comes from Veal Scallopini.

 Easy Chicken Recipes

-Pan Seared Chicken Breast with Walnut Sauce
+- Pan Seared Chicken Breast with Walnut Sauce

-Grilled Chicken Breast Skewers
+- Grilled Chicken Parmesan

 Chicken Scallopini